How to Store Microgreens to Maximize Shelf Life

 I use a gallon resealable plastic bag that I have poked 10 to 12 times with a paring knife, making ½-inch slots.

-I lay the bag down on the table and slide in two layers of dry paper towels.
+I lay the bag on the table and slide in two layers of dry paper towels.

-I don’t push down on the microgreens with force, just enough to remove the excess air.
+I don’t forcefully push down on the microgreens, just enough to remove the excess air.

 Then I can slide this bag into the crisper on top of all the other stuff.
 There is more condensation than the method with the paper towel on top, but there are also fewer microgreens, and I use them up before they go bad.